ktaliaferro/gps-viewer/README.md

 ![screenshot](images/blank_map.png)

 To generate a 480x272 satellite image, you can use [this map generator](https://ethosmap.hobby4life.nl/).
 Alternatively, you can use [Google Maps](https://www.google.com/maps), take a screenshot, and manually crop and resize it using a free image editing program like [Gimp](https://www.gimp.org/).

-## Log File Requirements

-Log files are ignored if they don't have a GPS field or are over 4 MB in size.
-The size limit can be increased by editing [lib_config.lua](SCRIPTS/TOOLS/gpsViewer/lib_config.lua), but this will result in long indexing times for large log files.
-Instead, it is recommended to keep log files small by using a logging frequency of 1 Hz or less in EdgeTX.